blakek/pomodoro/README.md

 If you installed using Homebrew, you can use the normal `brew upgrade` process.

-The easiest way to update from a source build is to re-run the install directions.
-If you keep the repository, you can occasionally run `git pull && make install` to build using the latest changes.
+The easiest way to update from a source build is to pull the latest changes (e.g. `git pull`) and re-run the install directions.
+If you keep the repository, you can occasionally run `git pull && go build` to build using the latest changes.

 ## License